calvindo95/find_orfs/readme.md

 # find_orfs

-This is a simple program that will fild all ORFs in a fasta file with 1 or more sequences
+This is a simple program that will find all ORFs in a fasta file with 1 or more sequences
 ## Requirements
 * python 3.x
 ## Install